vijaygitt/GPS_Tracking_Application/README.md

 - **Distance Calculation**: Provides the ability to calculate the distance traveled based on GPS locations stored in the database.
 - **User Authentication**: Ensures that users can only access information about vehicles they own.
 - **Multiple Vehicle Ownership**: Supports scenarios where one user can own multiple vehicles.

+## Technologies used
+- Java: The core programming language used for the project.
+- Spring Boot: A powerful framework for building Java applications, used for creating RESTful APIs.
+- Spring Data JPA: Part of the Spring framework, it simplifies database access and manipulation.
+- Spring Web: Enables building web applications using the Spring framework.
+- ModelMapper: A library used for mapping Java objects to each other.
+- Maven: A build automation and project management tool.
+- Jakarta Persistence (JPA): A Java specification for object-relational mapping (ORM).
+- Lombok: A library that simplifies Java code by generating boilerplate code for you.

 ## Prerequisites